 1. My routine on the wee hours every Raya morning is to go to the nearest market.
 For many years, we’d just ordering daging batang pinang from Pak Su.
 He knows how to get the best meat in my kampung.
 Now, he is not in this world, it is our duty to find the best meat for Raya.
 Sadly, most of the time we fail.
 The butcher in my place practiced cronyism and nepotism when comes to distributing good meat on the eve of Raya.

-My taste on meat is not expensive.
+2. My taste in meat is not expensive.
 But it is incomplete if you were to prepare rendang without good meat.
-There are few things in life that many people consider spiritually enhancing during Raya, and of course they are evergreen foodie: ketupat, rendang and now let me add one more that I learn while staying in Kelantan: serunding.
+There are few things in life that many people consider spiritually enhancing during Raya, and of course, they are evergreen foodie: ketupat, rendang and now let me add one more that I learn while staying in Kelantan: serunding.